liuch37/semantic-segmentation/README.md

 # Semantic Segmentation
 Simple inference implementation with trained HRNet on MIT ADE20K dataset, using PyTorch 1.6.0.
+Most of the code taken from [1].

 ## Usage
 1. Download pretrained model from http://sceneparsing.csail.mit.edu/model/pytorch and store them in './ade20k-hrnetv2-c1/'